 by Michael Wall

-Daniel Parson, former Georgia Organics Land Steward of the Year and Oxford College at Emory University Farmer, will lead an In-Depth Workshop on Whole Farm Planning at the 18th Annual Georgia Organics Conference, Recipe for Change: Better Farms, Better Flavors, which will be held on Feb.
+Gaskin will be presenting a workshop in Using Cover Crops in Vegetable Production at the 18th Annual Georgia Organics Conference, Recipe for Change: Better Farms, Better Flavors, which will be held on Feb.
 20-21, 2015, at the Classic Center in Athens, Ga.
 We spoke with Julia about the increasing popularity of cover crops and their use for increasing soil health.

 In a nutshell, what does cover cropping mean?
 Cover cropping is growing a crop for its ecologically benefits rather than cash.
 The ecological benefits are things like increasing soil health, decreasing erosion, or providing habitat for beneficial insects or pollinators.
 Continue reading →